excid3/rails/guides/source/getting_started.md

 2. an Active Record model in `app/models/product.rb`
 3. tests and test fixtures for this model

-NOTE: Model names are *singular*, beacuse an instantiated model represents a single record in the database.
+NOTE: Model names are *singular*, because an instantiated model represents a single record in the database (i.e., You are creating a _product_ to add to the database.).

 ### Database Migrations

-A _migration_ is set of changes we want to make to our database.
+A _migration_ is a set of changes we want to make to our database.

 By defining migrations, we're telling Rails how to change the database to add, change, or remove tables, columns or other attributes of our database.
 This helps keep track of changes we make in development (only on our computer) so they can be deployed to production (live, online!) safely.

-Opening the migration Rails created for us (`db/migrate/<timestamp>_create_products.rb`), we can see what the migration does.
+In your code editor, open the migration Rails created for us so we can see what the migration does.
+This is located in `db/migrate/<timestamp>_create_products.rb`:

 ```ruby
 class CreateProducts < ActiveRecord::Migration[8.0]